postmanlabs/postman-mcp-server/README.md

 3. Configure your extension to use the MCP server:

-   - **postman-api-mcp**: Uses the local stdio-based server, running directly from your project files.
+   - **postman-api-mcp** - Uses the local STDIO-based server, running directly from your project files.
      - Clone the repository
      - In the repository root folder, execute `npm install`.
 This will install all the required dependencies.
      - Make sure to replace `${workspaceFolder}` in the mcp.json file with the full path to the Postman MCP repository.